 Another hidden treasure in the town is the Hub café in the Liskerrett Centre on Varley Lane.
 This welcoming, kid-friendly café serves an array of vegetarian food and caters for different diets providing dairy and gluten free options.
 While there, check if there are any events coming up – the community centre hosts monthly film nights and Carn to Cove theatre productions along with many local groups. who may not otherwise hear of the shows.

-At the Cattle Market buy old books, antique knick knacks and the odd cow…
+At the old Cattle Market buy old books, antique knick knacks and more…

-The Cattle Market, just off Dean street, was opened in 1905.
-Livestock sales are held on alternate Tuesdays.
-If you happen to be in town on a Tuesday morning pop by and see the action.
-Auction or no auction it’s still a great place to visit because the area has regenerated recently with some great quirky shops offering all sorts of antiques, vintage crafts, old books and tools – it’s a fantastic place to while away an hour or so rummaging for one-of-a-kind items.
+The old Cattle Market, just off Dean street, was opened in 1905 but sadly closed at the end of 2017.
+However, it’s still a great place to visit because the area has regenerated recently into the Artisan Quarter with some great quirky shops offering all sorts of antiques, vintage crafts, old books and tools – it’s a fantastic place to while away an hour or so rummaging for one-of-a-kind items.

 Where there’s a well… There’s a town.